wwxu21/CGR/README.md

 `bash cache_vector.sh`

-Once get all preprocessed, you will get the following directory
+Once get all preprocessed, you will get the following directory:

     - Data/
         - begin/
 	    - obqa/